-The majority of the Corporation's business comes from aircraft OEMs or second tier system suppliers.
+The majority of the Corporation's business comes from aircraft OEMs or end users or distributors.
 A critical success factor is to take part in aircraft development programs from the beginning.
 In the landing gear market, this participation starts at the design stage, allowing it to enter programs as a risk-sharing partner.